delian/node-ciscoxml/README.md

 This module open an maintain TCP session to the router, sends requests and receive responses.

+## Installation

+To install the module do something like that:

+    npm install node-ciscoxml

 ## Usage

 It is very easy to use this module.
 See the methods bellow: